KohGeek/voicemeeter-hotkeys/README.md

 - [ ] Document the code better
 - [ ] Refactor classes into different files
+- [ ] Remove Pillow from the dependencies

 #### Bugs

 - [ ] Fix the issue with numpad differentiation
-- [ ] Fix the issue with hotkeys breaking after locking and unlocking the computer
+- [x] Fix the issue with hotkeys breaking after locking and unlocking the computer